UCL-EO/geog0111/docs/043_Weighted_interpolation.md

 lai,std,doy =  get_lai_data(year,tile,fips)

-# sort the weight as in the exercio
+# sort the weight as in the exercise
 std[std<1] = 1
 weight = np.zeros_like(std)
 mask = (std > 0)